-Dealing in financial instruments as principal means buying, selling, subscribing for or underwriting any financial instrument on own account, including the underwriting of public offerings and private placement of third parties.
+Dealing in financial instruments as principal means buying, selling, subscribing for or underwriting any financial instrument on own account, including underwriting transactions.

-- AU-1.4.11A Only Category 1 investment firms are permitted to underwrite, the issuance of financial instruments.
-However, the CBB will only permit such activity if the licensee has the financial ability to absorb the size of the commitment. - AU-1.4.11B In assessing the financial ability of a licensee, the CBB will consider, amongst other factors, the licensee's capital adequacy, its capacity to undertake the activity, and its track record in complying with applicable regulatory requirements. - AU-1.4.12 A person carries on an activity specified in Rule AU-1.4.11 only if he is a market maker or deals on own account on an organised, frequent and systematic basis by providing a system accessible to third parties in order to engage in dealings with them. - AU-1.4.13 A licensee that carries on an activity of the kind specified by Rule AU-1.4.11 is authorised to act as a market maker and has the ability to deal in financial instruments on terms determined by it.
+- AU-1.4.11A Only Category 1 investment firms are permitted to underwrite the issuance of financial instruments.
+However, the CBB will only permit such activity if the licensee has the financial ability to absorb the size of the commitment. - AU-1.4.11B In assessing the financial ability of a licensee, the CBB will consider, amongst other factors, the licensee's capital adequacy, its capacity to undertake the activity, and its track record in complying with applicable regulatory requirements.
+Any underwriting activities require the prior approval of the CBB's Capital Market Supervision Directorate and are subject to Module OFS (Offering of Securities) of Volume 6 of the CBB Rulebook. - AU-1.4.12 A person carries on an activity specified in Rule AU-1.4.11 only if he is a market maker or deals on own account on an organised, frequent and systematic basis by providing a system accessible to third parties in order to engage in dealings with them. - AU-1.4.13 A licensee that carries on an activity of the kind specified by Rule AU-1.4.11 is authorised to act as a market maker and has the ability to deal in financial instruments on terms determined by it.
 Such a licensee undertakes such an activity using its own financial resources, but may also control client assets or liabilities in the course of its designated investment business.